Michigan Economic Development Corporation

 PROGRAM OVERVIEW

 The Rural Heritage Partnership Grant Program is a competitive grant program intended to support long-term investment in the irreplaceable heritage assets of Michigan’s small, rural communities.
 The program is supported through a one-time grant from the Paul Bruhn Historic Revitalization Grants Program, established under the Historic Preservation Fund (HPF), administered by the U.S. Department of the Interior, National Park Service.
-Full program guidelines are being developed and are anticipated to be available in early March 2026.

 Program funding is specifically for building rehabilitation (i.e., “bricks and mortar”) projects and associated pre-development (e.g., plans and specifications) work in small, rural communities throughout Michigan (see below for specific definitions).
 Local units of government, non-profits, and public entities are eligible to apply for funding.
 Eligible entities may also sponsor a project on behalf of a private property or business owner, so long as the project meets grant program eligibility.